 We have been homeschooling for over 25 years.
 We have eight children that we have homeschooled from the start.
 We’ve graduated 7 from high school and one from college.
 When I started this journey with our kids, the internet wasn’t in existence.
 We didn’t have cell phones and homeschool curriculum availability was limited.

 As the years have passed, I’ve watched the internet, cell phones, and curriculum companies give us access to unlimited amounts of information.
-Although these can be helpful, I am also realizing how detrimental this seems to be…especially those who are just beginning their homeschool journeys.
+Although these can be helpful, I am also realizing how detrimental this seems to be, especially for those who are just beginning their homeschool journeys.

 The trouble is, as homeschooling parents, we are terrified that our children are going to fall behind “educationally”.
 I am here to tell you that that IS THE LEAST OF YOUR PROBLEMS.